Personal Sales Call: 1.800.221.4408, Business Sales Call: 1.866.326.7549

 Get a sheet of paper and a pen.
 Draft your answers to some or all of following questions:

-• How do you define being optimistic, hopeful, enthusiastic, and grateful?
+• Firstly, how do you define being optimistic, hopeful, enthusiastic, and grateful?

-• How do you balance knowledge of facts with belief and faith in self?
+• Secondly, how do you balance knowledge of facts with belief and faith in self?

-• Consider a current circumstance impacting your leadership.
-How would you evaluate your outlook?
+• Thirdly, consider a current circumstance impacting your leadership, how would you evaluate your outlook?
 What is contributing to that point of view?

-• Have you seen optimism shine through in other people’s management styles?
+• Moreover, have you seen optimism shine through in other people’s management styles?

-• How do you typically demonstrate optimism within yourself and with your team?
+• Additionally, how do you typically demonstrate optimism within yourself and with your team?
 Where does it fit into your daily routine?

 • When you are in the midst of “rainy days”, what keeps you positive?